Woman Fatally Shot By Police Serving Eviction At Brickell Building Identified As 40-Year-Old Stephanie Voikin

 MIAMI (CBSMiami) – She showed up for a party a year ago and never left.

-That’s what a source familiar with the investigation and the building told CBS4’s Brooke Shafer about 40-year-old Stephanie Voikin, the woman shot and killed by police during an eviction in Brickell on Tuesday.READ MORE: Miami Beach Cancels South Beach Curfew
+That’s what a source familiar with the investigation and the building told CBS4’s Brooke Shafer about 40-year-old Stephanie Voikin, the woman shot and killed by police during an eviction in Brickell on April 6th.READ MORE: Miami Weather: Sunny Afternoon With A Light Breeze

 Voikin, who had been living on the top floor of the Brickell First apartments building at 110 SW 12 Street for a year, reportedly shot at police officers with Miami-Dade’s eviction task force when they breached the front door.
 At least one officer returned fire, striking Voikin.